Kequc/sans-null/README.md

 # sans-null

-`sans-null` is a TypeScript library that deep removes `null` values from objects, arrays, and nested structures, replacing them with `undefined`.
+TypeScript library that deep removes `null` values from objects, arrays, and nested structures, replacing them with `undefined`.

 ## Installation